oracle/python-oracledb/doc/src/api_manual/module.rst

 .. attribute:: _Error.isrecoverable

     Boolean attribute representing whether the error is recoverable or not.
     This requires Oracle Database 12.1 (or later).
-If python-oracledb Thick mode is used, then Oracle Client 12.1 (or later) is also required.

     See :ref:`tg` for more information.